AgentRev/CoD-FoV-Changers/README.md

 This repository contains the executables of the FoV Changers I made for Call of Duty MW2, MW3, and Ghosts.
 I am no longer developing them, however if they get broken by a game update, file a new issue and I'll see what I can do.

 Source code is not included at the moment, but I may add it later if requested.
-There is no MW2 SP version and I won't make one, there are plenty of others available, use Google.
+There is no MW2 SP version, you can find another FoV Changer that supports more CoD games here: https://github.com/marvinlehmann/CoD-SCZ-FoV-Changer/releases

 > THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.